The Recycling Process

 Curbside recycling happens in most communities in Cuyahoga County.

-Where does your recycling go and what happens once it is picked up?
+Where does recycling go?
+What happens after it is picked up?

 Unless your community requires you to keep some items separate, curbside recycling is mixed together loose in a recycling bin, bag or cart.
 An automated truck picks up the bin, bag or cart and empties it into a large vehicle which makes stops at many houses along the way.

-When the collection truck is full, it delivers the recycling to a transfer station where the materials are transferred to a larger vehicle for hauling to a Materials Recovery Facility (MRF).
+When the collection truck is full, it delivers the collected recycling to a transfer station where the materials are moved to a larger vehicle for hauling to a Materials Recovery Facility (MRF).
 A collection vehicle may also haul directly to the MRF.

 Tips to Recycle Correctly

 There are core items that belong in curbside recycling: aluminum cups, cans, cardboard, glass bottles and jars, paper and boxes plus plastic bottles and jugs.
 See how to recycle in Cuyahoga County.